ancuongnguyen07/AdvancedNetworking/server-sockets.md

 example, for our simple echo server the code indeed is rather short and simple, compared to the iterative server.
 However, there are a few things to consider before applying multiple threads for server logic.
-First, spawning a separate thread is a little heavier operation, and involves the operating system that manages the threads in the system.
-In addition, if application logic requires the different threads to access shared data, one should be careful that the concurrent operations do not cause inconsistencies in data modifications, for example by preventing concurrent modifications of critical shared data by semaphores.
+First, spawning a separate thread costs some execution time from the operating system, that manages the threads in the system.
+In addition, if application logic requires the different threads to access shared data, one should be careful that the concurrent operations do not cause inconsistencies in data modifications, and defects due to data inconsistency that may be difficult to track.
+For example, access to critical shared data can be protected by `Mutex` type in Rust.
 This is not the case in our example, though, where each session is independent of each other.

 As before our `main` function starts by parsing the address to bind to from